iamlaboniraz/iamlaboniraz/README.md

 ### Here is What I'm Working on! 👋
 <h1 align="center">Hi 👋, I'm Tahiya Jahan Laboni</h1>
 <h3 align="center">Aspiring Data Scientist | Python Developer | ML & Analytics Enthusiast</h3>
+Experienced Python Programmer with skills in Python, Django, React, Node.js, data structures & algorithms, and GraphQL.
+Currently pursuing a specialisation in Data Science and Advanced Analytics at Nova IMS, building on a strong foundation in Computer Science Engineering.
+I'm passionate about growing in the fields of data science, machine learning, Deep Learning, and artificial Intelligence, and eager to contribute meaningful insights wherever I go.
 - 🔭 I’m currently working on **tweet sentiment classification project**

 - 🌱 I’m currently learning **Natural Language Processing and Computational intelligence and optimization**